Parable of the Talents

 And he sends this poor little guy, he’s fired, he’s thrown out.
-And that’s where it ends.
+And that’s where it kind of ends.

 Now, it’s up to you to think what you think.
 Remember now, Jesus is telling you this story and he wants you to learn from this story.

 This is the way I read it to you, right off the page.

 You have one opinion.
 There might be another opinion where the man is a good man, and the two other men who make the money they are good men, and the real pain in the neck is the little man who gets tossed out into the darkness.

 And you say, well this parable is the man is God and he is testing his servants and this one is not… But that’s another interpretation.
 I’m not going to go into that, because we’d be here all day.